 Johanna Klinsky is Interim Head of Professional Development at Ark.
-Prior to this role she worked in Chicago Public schools as a teacher and mentor teacher.
-With the Academy for Urban School Leadership, she helped to develop the first urban teacher residency programme for initial teacher training in the United States.
+Prior to this she worked in Chicago Public schools as a teacher and mentor teacher.
+With the Academy for Urban School Leadership, she helped to develop the first urban teacher residency programme for initial teacher training in the US.
 Johanna helped to found Eric Solorio Academy High School in Chicago, the highest performing neighbourhood high school in the State of Illinois for high poverty, high minority, urban students.

 At Ark, we have an unshakeable core belief that classroom observations can be used to make teachers more effective.
 Traditionally in schools, classroom observation has been a part of monitoring teachers’ performance.
 Classroom observations are also a golden opportunity to provide feedback to a teacher through coaching that is purely developmental.
 Based on the work by Paul Bambrick-Santoyo, we have a model for coaching teachers that is implemented across our schools.